billgrace/RobotRace/DesignLog.md

 Then need to make a page which will facilitate creation of a list of track segments and show a preview of the resulting track.

 Then need to implement database functions to save, edit and delete tracks.
 It would be nice if each track design had both a name AND a graphic snapshot.

+### Version 3
+OK, there's now a mostly stable set of things with four fixed track layouts and a simple blue ball being dragged along by a red "anchor" being animated along the layout's track path points.
+Finally got the rendering and physics engines happy about vertices and faces by learning that neither one of them likes global coordinates for vertices - rather the vertex coordinates are relative to a center of each object and then the mesh and body "position" parameters are set to locate that center where it should be.
+Getting this fixed got rid of lots of complaints from Cannon.js about the face normals apparently pointing into the shapes...

+Now we need to add a way for users to make their own track layouts.
+This will involve an additional screen (at least one), a way to choose colors and perhaps a way to upload image files and store and retrieve things to/from a server-side database.